 - Social media can be an ego boost for those with egos.
 Psychology Today wrote about this a few years back.

 What Is Hard About Social Media?

 - You must build an audience – you won’t get shares if you don’t have an audience.
 Building an audience organically takes a lot of time and effort.
 You can purchase ads to build one and that will cost you money over the long run.

 - Then, you must be available at all times to respond to people on social media.
 Who wants to wait today for an answer?

-- Now we have Instagram, LinkedIn, YouTube, SnapChat as well as Pinterest and the new TikTok to name a few of the popular ones!
-Each one has their own algorithm and audiences.
+- Now we have Instagram, LinkedIn, YouTube, Snapchat as well as Pinterest, and the new TikTok to name a few of the popular ones!
+Each one has its own algorithm and audience.

 - You must create content for each of the social networks.
-Each has their own different audiences and each has different size requirements for images.
+Each has its own different audience and each has different size requirements for images.
 It’s a graphic designer’s dream!

 We saw it once with Facebook when they decided which likes on pages were fake and took them away.
 Then they made the algorithm for Facebook pages go down to 2-3% of your entire audience.
 Today we have to use their Creator Studio just to post to our pages!

 The debate will rage on- SEO vs social media.
-The social media specialists will say social is the new SEO, SEO specialists will say SEO is the main driver of traffic.
+Social media specialists will say social is the new SEO, and SEO specialists will say SEO is the main driver of traffic.

 I believe one must have SEO in place before they do social to gain traffic to their blog or website.